Lefse

 Do I have to prepare all the lefse at once?

 You certainly don’t!
-The great thing about potatoes is it will stay fresh in the refrigerator for a couple of days, giving you the freedom to take breaks or push off bread grilling another hour.
+The great thing about potatoes is it will stay fresh in the refrigerator for a couple of days, giving you the freedom to take breaks.

 Do I cover the potatoes when they’re in the fridge?